-This week’s inspiration came from an article that Jacqueline recently read, Six Secrets of a Top Notch Business Analyst.
+This week’s inspiration came from an article that I recently read, Six Secrets of a Top Notch Business Analyst.
 The last sentence read “Finding a Top Notch Business Analyst is mostly trial and error.”
-Reading this, she immediately had an opinion and wanted to bring it to the #AskAnAnalyst table.
-We agreed to first share our definition of a good Business Analyst and in doing so we also want to point out what makes a bad Business Analyst.
+Reading this, I immediately wanted to bring my opinion to the #AskAnAnalyst table.
+Kupe and I agreed to first share our definition of a good Business Analyst, and in doing so we also want to point out what makes a bad Business Analyst.

 Episode 6: February 23, 2016 Business Analysis Podcast Transcript